MicrosoftEdge/WebView2Feedback/specs/IFramePermissionRequested.md

 [uuid(3ed01620-13fc-4c2c-9eb9-62fccd689093), object, pointer_default(unique)]
 interface ICoreWebView2Frame2 : ICoreWebView2Frame {
   /// Add an event handler for the `PermissionRequested` event.
-  /// `PermissionRequested` is raised when content in an iframe requests
+  /// `PermissionRequested` is raised when content in an iframe any of its
-  /// permission to access some priveleged resources.
+  /// descendant iframes requests permission to priveleged resources.
   ///
   /// This relates to the `PermissionRequested` event on the `CoreWebView2`.
   /// Both these events will be raised in the case of an iframe requesting